-This bill amends Minnesota Statutes 2024, section 197.6091, to introduce new regulations regarding compensation for services related to veterans benefits.
-It defines "compensation" and establishes limitations on how service providers can receive payment for referring individuals to veterans benefit services or appeal services.
-Specifically, it prohibits compensation for referrals, restricts payment for services related to claims filed within one year of active duty release unless a waiver is signed by the veteran, and mandates that any compensation agreement must be documented in writing.
-Additionally, it sets a cap on compensation based on the increase in benefits awarded and prohibits upfront fees.
+This bill amends Minnesota Statutes 2024, section 197.6091, to introduce new regulations regarding compensation for services related to veterans benefits and appeals.
+It defines "compensation" and establishes limitations on how service providers can receive payment for their services.
+Specifically, it prohibits individuals from receiving compensation for referring veterans to others for assistance, and it restricts compensation for services rendered within one year of a veteran's active duty release unless a waiver is signed.
+Additionally, any compensation must be based on a written agreement that specifies the terms and is contingent upon an increase in benefits awarded, with a cap on total compensation.

-Furthermore, the bill outlines specific practices that service providers must adhere to when handling veterans' personal information.
-These include not using international call centers for processing personal data, not accessing veterans' accounts without consent, and ensuring that individuals with access to sensitive information undergo background checks.
-The bill clarifies that these regulations do not apply to accredited agents or attorneys representing veterans under federal law.
-Overall, the legislation aims to protect veterans from potentially exploitative practices while seeking assistance with their benefits.
+Furthermore, the bill outlines specific practices that service providers must adhere to, including not guaranteeing successful outcomes, not using international call centers for processing personal information, and ensuring background checks for individuals accessing veterans' sensitive information.
+It clarifies that these regulations do not apply to accredited agents or attorneys representing veterans under federal law.
+Overall, the bill aims to protect veterans from potentially exploitative practices while seeking assistance with their benefits.

 Statutes affected: Introduction: 197.6091